Date(s) - 05/17/2022

 Eric Ström is an attorney and Licensed Mental Health Counselor.
 As an attorney, Eric provides legal counsel, consultation, and guidance to mental health professionals.
 Eric’s counseling practice is focused on providing counseling services to combat veterans and their families.
 Eric currently serves on the American Mental Health Counselors Association Ethics Committee, is the ethics advisor for the Washington Mental Health Counselors Association, and provides clinical consultation to the US Department of Veterans Affairs.

-Washington Mental Health Counselors Association (WMHCA) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 2079.
+Washington Mental Health Association (WMHCA) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 2079.
 Programs that do not qualify for NBCC credit are clearly identified.
 WMHCA is solely responsible for all aspects of the programs.